5 minutes reading time

 If my clients arrive early, it’s a nice way for them to come and relax in the photography studio.

-This way, both the clients and the newborn will feel ready to go, rather than anxiously waiting at home, or hurrying to settle in if they get in right on time.
+This way, both the clients and the newborn will feel ready to go, rather than anxiously waiting at home, or hurrying to settle in if they are late.

-If, for whatever reason, your photographer does not allow for this window of time, ensure ensure your know how long it may take to get to where the newborn photo session will be held.
+If, for whatever reason, your photographer does not allow for this window of time, ensure you know how long it may take to get to where the newborn shoot will be held.

 Even better, find a nice cafe to hang in, close to the photoshoot before hand.